South River EMC Is Sending Students To Youth Tour in 2023

 South River EMC understands the importance of taking care of our future generations.
 We strive to offer benefits to the youth of our community in order to secure a brighter tomorrow, one of those is the Electric Cooperative Youth Tour.

-June 15-21, 2019 three rising seniors took part in some great adventures, on behalf of South River EMC.
+The last trip to occur was June 15-21, 2019 when three rising seniors took part in some great adventures, on behalf of South River EMC.
 These students joined a delegation of North Carolina students in Washington, D.C. as part of the Electric Cooperative Youth Tour.
 The Youth Tour involves more than 1,500 students representing electric cooperatives from across the nation.
 Each year, South River EMC offers this opportunity to local students to be a part of the unforgettable Electric Cooperative Youth Tour to Washington, D.C.

 While in Washington, D.C., the North Carolina contingent joined other electric cooperative representatives from throughout the United States for a week of fun and learning.
 Here is a glance of what experiences students can have during the Youth Tour:

 Participate in Youth Day, where students learn more about America's electric cooperatives;

 Visit Capitol Hill and meet with our North Carolina Senators and Congressmen;

 Visit the sights of Washington, D.C. including the monuments;

 Take a boat trip down the Potomac River;